Skip to main content

 Related information

-Waiting to read the book before you watch the series, or has watching the series piqued your interest in reading the book?
+Are you waiting to read the book before watching the series?
+Or has the series sparked your interest in reading?

 Borrow it from one of Council's 33 libraries with a free library membership.

-For more ideas about things to see and do in and around locations featured in the series or book, download the Brisbane app.
+For more ideas near series or book locations, download the Brisbane app.